- What: Largest public speaking competition for schools in England and Wales

 Most importantly, it’s great fun and a terrific way for students to develop their oracy skills in a friendly, supportive environment.

 Once registered, we will be in touch with the date and venue of your heat and a list of topics to choose from.

 Why do it

-- Prestigious England and Wales-wide competition is highly motivating for students and the school as a whole
+- Prestigious nationwide (England and Wales) competition, highly motivating for students and the school as a whole

 - Non-adversarial format which emphasises cooperation and presentation skills